 New Zealand’s first trade goods included seals, whales and wood.
-The British Navy found New Zealand a good source of spars – long poles used for masts and booms – with kauri particularly favoured.
-This 1843 pencil sketch shows a cutter (at left) towing kauri spars to the HMS Tortoise (middle distance, towards top) near the Tairua River on the eastern side of the Coromandel Peninsula.
+The Royal Navy found New Zealand a good source of spars – long poles used as masts and booms – with kauri particularly favoured.
+This 1843 pencil sketch shows a cutter (at left) towing kauri spars to HMS Tortoise (middle distance, towards top) near the Tairua River on the eastern side of the Coromandel Peninsula.
 A canoe of Māori can be seen to the right of the ship.
 In this period there were more than a dozen timber export points, from Whāingaroa (Raglan) Harbour northwards.
 European sawyers worked with Māori to fell and mill timber, which was shipped to Britain, and, from the 1830s, Australia.

 Using this item